Edition 1

 # mke2fs -j /dev/volumegroup/NewVolumeName

-).
+/etc, /var, /sys) or in home directories (/home or /root).
 This example uses a directory called /virtstorage

 # mkdir /virtstorage

-# mount/dev/volumegroup/NewVolumeName
+# mount/dev/volumegroup/NewVolumeName/virtstorage

 semanage fcontext -a -t xen_image_t "/virtualization(/.*)?"